 I have extensive experience representing individuals charged with traffic violations.
 I am familiar with local courts and know what clients can expect in different jurisdictions.
 I can help you avoid the serious consequences that can potentially accompany a conviction for a traffic infraction in the Commonwealth of Virginia.

 In Virginia, you have the right to appeal your case, if it is a misdemeanor, to the Circuit Court after it has been adjudicated in the General District Court.
 This is an automatic right and your request for an appeal will always be granted if you have notified in writing the General District Court of your desire to appeal the case within ten (10) days after it has concluded.
 The appeal will result in a trial de novo i.e., a brand new trial in the Circuit Court.
 There is the right to a trial by jury on appeal and the possibility of getting a result that is better or worse than the result of the original hearing.
 In many jurisdictions, the prosecutor does not get involved with traffic violations , but if there is an appeal, they usually do get involved.
 This is strategically useful for a defendant because it opens up the possibility of negotiating a plea bargain with the prosecutor.
 Plea agreements are beneficial to the accused because there is always risk involved with a trial and an agreement usually eliminates most of that risk.

 A Petition for a Rehearing

-If a petition for a rehearing is filed with a General District Court within 60 days of the trial date.
-The Judge has discretion to grant a rehearing and to retry the case.
-Please note that ,unlike an appeal, this is not an automatic right but merely a possibility that is utilized under extraordinary circumstances.
+If a petition for a rehearing is filed with a General District Court within 60 days of the trial date, the Judge may grant a rehearing to retry the case.
+Please note that ,unlike an appeal, this is not an automatic right but merely a discretionary measure that is used under extraordinary circumstances.